mdgriffith/elm-dev/ext-watchtower/Watchtower/Server/MCP/guides/well_formed_elm_code.md

 ## Testing

 Tests live in the `tests` directory.
-Any file taht exposes a value of type `Test` will automatically be discovered when we run a testing tool like `elm-dev test` or `elm-test`.You don't need to write a file to gather and reexpose tests.
+Any file that exposes a value of type `Test` will automatically be discovered when we run a testing tool like `elm-dev test` or `elm-test`.You don't need to write a file to gather and reexpose tests.
 The test runner can discover any test that is exposed.

+Do no write files just to aggregate tests.

 Sometimes helpers are needed for writing tests.
 It's recommended to put those in a common module such as `tests/Test/Setup.elm` or `tests/Test/Setup/*.elm`.